 - Names and residence and business addresses of any members or managers that own 10% or more of the business or members/managers that have the power to operate the business on a day-to-day basis.

 - Name and signature of the person authorized to sign the form.
 This doesn’t have to be someone affiliated with your LLC.

 Don’t forget, before you submit your Foreign Registration Statement to the DLCP, you will also need to attach a recent (no more than 90 days old) Certificate of Good Standing from your LLC’s home state.

 Ready to get down to business?
 Register your foreign LLC in the District of Columbia with Northwest.

 How much does it cost to file the Foreign Registration Statement in DC?

-Regular filings (online or by mail) cost $220.
+Filing online or by mail with DC costs $220.
 If you choose to file in person, DC will charge you a $100 expedited fee for same-day service in addition to the regular $220 filing fee.
 Online and mail filings can also choose expedited service: $50 for 3-day processing, or $100 for same-day service.